parsiya/looking-glass/README.md

 [settings]: /docs/settings.md

-**Privacy Warning**: The value of parameters, headers and cookies are stored in the local file.
+**Privacy Warning**: The value of parameters, headers and cookies are stored in the local database file.
 This includes passwords and tokens.
-While this sounds scary, the same information is stored in Burp project files, so keep them all safe.
+While this sounds scary, the same information is stored in Burp project files.
 I have a feature planned that allows the user to block storage of sensitive values.
-See [issue #8][i8].
+See [issue
+#8][i8].

 [i8]: https://github.com/parsiya/looking-glass/issues/8